Celtic Cross: Meaning, History, and Modern Interpretations

 The Christian Influence on the Celtic Cross

 With the spread of Christianity in Ireland and Scotland, missionaries adopted the cross as a tool for teaching the gospel.
-They preserved the circular element but imbued it with Christian symbolism, representing eternity and the unity of God’s love.
-By combining ancient Celtic beliefs with Christian ideals, the Celtic Cross emerged as a symbol bridging two worlds: a monument to a shared cultural and spiritual journey.
+They preserved the circular element but imbued it with Christian symbolism, representing eternity and the unity of God's love.
+Combining ancient Celtic beliefs with Christian ideals, the Celtic Cross emerged as a symbol bridging two worlds: a monument to a shared cultural and spiritual journey.

 • Key milestones: